 2015 Saeed Jones, Prelude to Bruise (Coffee House Press)

 2017 Natalie Scenters-Zapico, The Verging Cities (Center for Literary Publishing/Colorado State University)

-- Only Professional Members of PEN who are in good standing may nominate a writer for this award.
+- Only Professional Members of PEN America who are in good standing may nominate a writer for this award.
 Review copies of the candidate’s work may be requested by the award judges.
+Become a member today.

 - A statement of support that describes the literary character of the candidate’s work.
 Most importantly, nominations should articulate the degree of promise which the nominated poet’s work indicates.

-- Detailed information on publication of the candidate’s first and only poetry collection.
+- Detailed information on the publication of the candidate’s first and only poetry collection.